ATP Class Reps

 Sheri’s fave quote: “Alone we can do so little; together we ca do so much more” — Helen Keller

 Darren’s fave quote: “Success is best when it’s shared” — Howard Schultz

 Class of 2026

 Aloha!
-My name is Hanae and this will be my second year serving as a Class of 2026 ATP representative.
-My husband Keli‘i and I have two daughters, Camryn (KS 2026) and Cara (age 6).
-Our schedules are packed with soccer, volleyball, hula, Tahitian, beach, pool, and watching movies!
+My name is Hanae and this will be my fourth year serving as Class of 2026 ATP representative.
+My husband Keli‘i and I have two daughters, Camryn (KS 2026) and Cara (age 7).
+We keep ourselves busy with soccer, volleyball, hula, Tahitian, and spending time with family and friends!